thephpleague/plates/README.md

 ## Building extensions

-Creating extensions couldn't be easier.
-Simply create a class with a public `$methods` parameter indicating which methods are to be available within a template.
+Creating extensions couldn't be easier, and can really make Plates sing for your specific project.
+Simply create a class with a public `$methods` parameter indicating which methods in that class are to be available within your templates.

 ### Simple extensions example